bilalshahzad139/BsDrillDown/README.md

 - BsDrillDown.getDataByLevelAndKey(level,key): It finds object against a key from specific level array.
 - BsDrillDown.getAllChlideNodesOfCurrentSelection(filterCriteriaFn): It gives all child of current node till end in linear array format.
 It also calls the function (provided as input) so you may filter nodes.
 - BsDrillDown.getCurrentHierarchyDetail(topLevelKeys): It returns detailed object against keys array.
+- BsDrillDown.showHP(): This renders the required DOM elements in hierarchy panel.
+- BsDrillDown.cancelSelection(): When HP is opened, we can play with it.
+But if we want to cancel the selection, we can use this function.
+- BsDrillDown.doneSelection(fn): When HP is opened, we can play with it.
+But if we want to save the selection, we can use this function.
+It takes a function (function (currentNode, confirmFn)) as parameter.
+One may apply any validation and if everything is fine, one will have to call confirmFn to save selection.